vanis14/declarative-system-spec/README.md

 ## Contributing

-Issues and pull requests welcome.
+Feedbacks are welcomed.
 If you've used this standard on a project and have feedback on what worked or didn't, I'd genuinely like to hear it.